docker/cli/docs/reference/commandline/system_events.md

 ### <a name="format"></a> Format the output (--format)

-If a format (`--format`) is specified, the given template will be executed instead of the default format.
+If you specify a format (`--format`), the given template is executed instead of the default format.
 Go's [text/template](https://pkg.go.dev/text/template) package describes all the details of the format.